Collect logs from Microsoft SQL Server

 </Input>

-This configuration uses the ODBC Driver 17 for SQL Server to connect to the SQL Server database.
+This configuration uses ODBC Driver 18 for SQL Server to connect to a Microsoft SQL Server database.

 <Input mssql>